Disney's Hollywood Studios: Echo Lake

-Echo Lake, inspired by the similarly-named neighborhood in Los Angeles, is designed to mimic the suburban "California Crazy" form of architecture from Hollywood's Golden Age and is anchored around the area's namesake lake.
+Echo Lake, inspired by the similarly named neighborhood in Los Angeles, is designed to mimic the suburban "California Crazy" form of architecture from Hollywood's Golden Age and is anchored around the area's namesake lake.

-Echo Lake includes three major attractions based on characters and films created by George Lucas and produced by Lucasfilm.
+Echo Lake features two major attractions based on characters and films created by George Lucas and produced by Lucasfilm.
 Star Tours – The Adventures Continue is a 3-D motion simulator ride set in the Star Wars universe.
-The Jedi Training: Trials of the Temple, a live-action stage show, invites children to become "padawan learners" and receive lightsaber training from a Jedi master.
-The live-action Indiana Jones Epic Stunt Spectacular! re-enacts various scenes from Steven Spielberg's Raiders of the Lost Ark, while illustrating how professional film stunts are performed.
+In the open-air Epic Theater, the live-action Indiana Jones Epic Stunt Spectacular! re-enacts various action scenes from Steven Spielberg's Raiders of the Lost Ark, with professional film stunt actors performing as Indiana Jones and Marion Ravenwood.

-The Hyperion Theater houses For the First Time in Forever: A Frozen Sing-Along Celebration, a musical show based on Disney's 2013 animated film Frozen.
+The Hyperion Theater houses For the First Time in Forever: A Frozen Sing-Along Celebration, a musical show based on Disney's Frozen.
 Behind this building lies a subsection named Commissary Lane, that connects Hollywood Boulevard directly to Grand Avenue and bypasses Echo Lake altogether.
-In this area, resides the ABC Commissary and the Sci-Fi Dine-In Theater Restaurant, a dinner theater with a retro-style theme featuring vintage car themed tables and a large movie screen featuring continuous clips of science-fiction films from the 1950s.
+In this area, resides two eateries: ABC Commissary, a quick-service restaurant themed to ABC television programs and the Sci-Fi Dine-In Theater Restaurant, a dinner theater with a retro-style theme featuring vintage car themed tables and a large movie screen featuring continuous clips of science-fiction films from the 1950s.

 Grand Avenue

 Grand Avenue is themed as a gentrified historic district inspired by the real location of the same name in downtown Los Angeles.
-The area is anchored by Muppet*Vision 3D, a 4D film attraction starring the Muppets from Jim Henson's The Muppet Show, that is presented at the Grand Arts Theatre within the avenue's Grand Park, itself also inspired by the real park of the same name.
-Grand Avenue is also home to PizzeRizzo—a Brooklyn-style pizza restaurant owned by Rizzo the Rat—Mama Melrose's Ristorante Italiano, and BaseLine Tap House, a modern California-styled pub.
-The main street of Grand Avenue leads into a recreation of a Figueroa Street Tunnel which connects to Star Wars: Galaxy's Edge.
+The area features BaseLine Tap House, a modern California-styled pub.
+The main street of Grand Avenue leads into a recreation of a Figueroa Street Tunnel which connects Grand Avenue to the adjacent Star Wars: Galaxy's Edge.

-Grand Avenue was originally planned as a themed area called Muppet Studios, following Disney's acquisition of the Jim Henson Company.
-In addition to Muppet*Vision 3D, this area was to include a themed restaurant and a Muppet dark ride parody of The Great Movie Ride.
-The deal fell through after Henson's death, and only Muppet*Vision 3D was developed.
+Grand Avenue was originally planned in the 1980s as a themed area called Muppet Studios, centered around the Muppets from Jim Henson's The Muppet Show, following Disney's intended acquisition of the Jim Henson Company.
+The area's design included Muppet*Vision 3D, a 4D film attraction, as well as a themed restaurant and a Muppet dark ride parody of The Great Movie Ride.
+The deal fell through after Henson's death in 1990, and only Muppet*Vision 3D was developed and later opened in 1991.
+The Muppet-themed restaurant was reworked into Mama Melrose's Ristorante Italiano.